Marketing vs Branding: Which One Grows Your Business?

 Now we’re talking revenue!
 While branding builds value over time, marketing strategy converts that value into sales.

-Your marketing strategy is a comprehensive plan detailing how to reach potential customers and convert them into buyers.
+Your marketing strategy is a comprehensive plan for reaching potential customers and converting them into buyers.
 It encompasses numerous tactics and channels working together toward specific business objectives.

 An effective marketing strategy includes: